How to Handle Itchy Skin During Pregnancy?

 • To relieve itching in the breasts and nipples caused by nursing, use lanolin ointment, breast pads, or a warm compress.
 Keep your skin clean and dry to avoid fungal infections.

-• If your nipples become cracked or uncomfortable, use appropriate latch technique and look for indications of thrush (painful, itchy, burning feelings).
+• If your nipples become cracked or uncomfortable, use the appropriate latch technique and look for indications of thrush (painful, itchy, burning sensations).

 Medication